Tag Archives: Salt Typhoon

 Why Government Agencies Are Prime Targets

+To counter these growing threats, it’s essential for government agencies to adopt advanced encryption methods for preventing cyber espionage in government communications.
 The focus on government agencies underscores the sensitive and strategic nature of the data they hold.
 Attackers aim to capture:

 • Confidential Credentials: Stolen login information provides attackers with access to restricted databases and sensitive operational details.